-C. Outreach, Engagement, and Enrollment of Clients to be Served
+C. Outreach, Engagement, and Enrollment of Clients to be Served.

-- 1. Outreach & Engagement.
 What outreach methods will you use to recruit participants for the proposed program?
 Why do you believe these methods will be effective with the population?
-What barriers to engagement do you anticipate encountering, and what will you do to address them (to the extent possible)? - 2.
-Enrollment.
-Describe the child/client intake and/or enrollment process including how you verify that children/families meet any eligibility requirements.
-Include the intake or enrollment form for the program as part of the Required Enclosures with this application.
+What barriers to engagement do you anticipate encountering, and what will you do to address them (to the extent possible)?
+If applicable, describe the child/client intake and/or enrollment process including how you verify that children/families meet any eligibility requirements.
+If applicable, include the intake or enrollment form for the program as part of the Required Enclosures with this application.